 - Only one application from each team of investigators is permitted.
 An eligible institution may submit multiple LOIs from different researchers and distinct projects.
 A faculty member may not be a Principal Investigator on more than one proposal, but s/he may be included as a Co-investigator on more than one proposal.

 LETTER OF INTENT:

 The 2017 LOI deadline has passed.
-Please check back later in the year
+Please check back later this year

 The principal investigator must submit the letter of intent on behalf of the research team.
 Please address the Letter of Intent to the Scientific Advisory Board of the Charles E. Kaufman Foundation.

-The Scientific Advisory Board and Kaufman Foundation staff will review letters of intent, and the Charles E. Kaufman Foundation will notify applicants by March 31, 2017 whether they have been selected to submit a full application following review of the letters of intent.
+The Scientific Advisory Board and Kaufman Foundation staff will review letters of intent, and the Charles E. Kaufman Foundation will notify applicants by (date for 2018 to be determined). whether they have been selected to submit a full application following review of the letters of intent.